reflectoring/reflectoring.github.io/_posts/2021-05-30-spring-elasticache-redis.md

 ## Why Caching?

-Caching is a common technique of temporarily storing a copy of data or result of a computation in-memory for quick and frequent access.
+Caching is a common technique of temporarily storing a copy of data or result of a computation in memory for quick and frequent access.
 We use caching primarily for :

 1. **Improving the throughput of the application.**
 2. **Prevent overwhelming the application or downstream applications with redundant requests.**